CRBora/100DaysOfCode_Python/Day5/README.md

 number of students = 5
 average height = 171

-2. You are going to write a program that calculates the highest score from a List of scores.
+2. Highest Score -  You are going to write a program that calculates the highest score from a List of scores.

 e.g. student_scores = [78, 65, 89, 86, 55, 91, 64, 89]